parvathi25/AMG8833-ArduinoUNO/README.md

 # AMG8833-ArduinoUNO
-Program to interface the AMG8833 Thermal Camera Sensor with an Arduino UNO, capturing and displaying temperature data on the Arduino IDE's Serial Monitor.
+This is a program to interface the AMG8833 Thermal Camera Sensor with an Arduino UNO microcontroller.
+The program enables seamless communication between the sensor and the Arduino, facilitating the capture of temperature data.
+The captured data is then transmitted and displayed in real-time on the Serial Monitor of the Arduino IDE.
+This setup offers a straightforward and efficient method to visualize thermal information, making it accessible for various applications in temperature monitoring, thermal mapping, and environmental sensing.